pantheon-systems/ci-scripts/README.md

 Copy the contents of the `examples` directory to the root of your project, renaming files as appropriate:
 ```
-  example.composer.json -> composer.json
   example.gitignore     -> .gitignore
   example.travis.yml    -> .travis.yml
   example.behat.yml     -> behat.yml
   features              -> features
 ```
-The project [example-drupal7-composer](https://github.com/pantheon-systems/example-drupal7-composer) can be used as a template to quickly create your own project.
+You will also need a composer.json file for your project.
+The project [example-drupal7-composer](https://github.com/pantheon-systems/example-drupal7-composer) can be used as a template to quickly create your own project; for Drupal 8, see [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project).

 ## Configuration